 A substantial collection of all kinds of different videos featuring native Spanish speakers from around the world (mostly Latin America).
 Not only that all those videos come with subtitles and translation; you can also slow them down, go back and forth phrase by phrase, use the built-in dictionary, and make flashcards of the entries that you find important.
-Check out the sample videos first, and if you like them you can sign up and get full access for a monthly fee.
+Read our full review.

 Verbling is a good platform for finding tutors online and you can book lessons directly from the teacher.
 You can see how many lessons each teacher has given, their rating on the site, and a short video introduction of their experience.
 However, prices are higher and the number of teachers lower compared to italki.
 Read the full review of Verbling here.

 Lingvist uses big data and AI to create relevant and suitably challenging material for every individual learner.
 The lessons are bite-sized and based on what you’ll use most.
 However they now offer a feature that lets you create a course using the text of your choosing.
 Available on the web, iOS, and Android.
 Lingvist offers a free three-day trial so that you can test it out and see if it’s for you.
 After this however you’ll have to pay between $6.67 and $19.99 a month depending on your subscription length.
 Read our full review of Lingvist.